Schuberth E1 Adventure/modular crash helmet – full review

 And finally, the Schuberth E1 comes with Schuberth’s five year warranty, though you need to register the helmet on Schuberth’s website to get the extra three years on top of the standard two year warranty.

-In safety terms, we’d expect it to perform like the old C3 Pro it’s based on – that’s a kinda average SHARP 3 star rating.
-But with its quality chin guard, decent drop down sun visor, great noise suppression, pinlock anti-fog, integrated communications and excellent ventilation, it excels in so many other areas.
+In safety terms, the E1 drops a couple of stars by scoring 3 stars out of 5 and a 93% score on the chin bar when SHARP tested it.
+But with its decent drop down sun visor, great noise suppression, pinlock anti-fog, integrated communications and excellent ventilation, it excels in so many other areas.

 So to cast your net a bit wider, we suggest checking out our top 10 modular helmets or our adventure bike helmet reviews.